|29.08.02||Gender Codes Bg, Gb, C, Cs, dropped. M (mixed) added.|

 |07.08.03||The csv file for Year 13 exam now includes more details about the numbers of candidates.|

-There will be major changes in the way that files will be made available this year.
-New format files will be available for Year 13 (GCE, VCE and IB) exams and Year 11 (GCSE) exams.
-Scottish Results will not be coverted to the new format this year.
+There were major changes in the way that files were be made available in 2002.
+There are new format files for Year 13 (GCE, VCE and IB) exams and Year 11 (GCSE) exams.
+Scottish Results have not been coverted to the new format.

 A text file with tab separated columns suitable for dropping into a word processor will enable users to print copies of lists for themselves.
-Word Files will also be availablefor printing.
+Word Files are also be available for printing.
 These lists will contain only limited statistical information and will not be suitable for loading into spreadsheets.

-There will also be csv files with data suitable for loading into spreadsheets.
+There are also be csv files with data suitable for loading into spreadsheets.

 The notes below refer to the structure of the csv files.